Tinystep1/Creatretopia-2/README.md

 <p>I also added a base for a news and announcement page for the site.
 It has an announcement with placeholder text to show the formatting they will have.</p>
 <p>I added a header element to each page, and updating the CSS to match new page titles.
 I also added navigation elements to the appropriate pages and sections.</p>
 <p>I added the form tag to the <a href="registration-page.html">Registration Page</a> form.
 I also added labels to all the iput boxes and a datepicker for the birthdate setion of the form.
 The password textbox has also been changed to the password type to hide the information. </p>
+<p>I have added a test.php file.
+This is only for practicing PHP while I'm learning some of the basics rather than the pre-constructed databse template I am creating over in creaturetopiaCmfive.
+It is not part of the actual game, and will be deleted at a later date.</p>